luisott/palma-ui/README.md

 </div>

-This library offers new components not present in Material like `RichTextEditor`, `FilterSelect`, `SearchBar`, `ButtonGroup`, `PhoneInput`.
+This library offers new components not present in Material like `RichTextEditor`, `SearchBar`, `ButtonGroup`, `PhoneInput`.
 It also redefines some of the default styles (if used with provided theme) to offer a more modern and minimal design (e.g. less/simpler shadows, smoother transitions and less color changes in interactions).